 mv – moving files and folders.

-The mv command is used to move a file from its location to a different location or will rename a file.
+The mv command is used to move a file from its location to a different location or rename it.
 For example:

 mv file1 file0